Gelman Family Law Lawyers

-In Ontario, parental alienation is recognized as a serious concern that can negatively impact the parent-child relationship as well as the wellbeing of the child.
+In Ontario, parental alienation is recognized as a serious concern that can negatively impact the parent-child relationship as well as the well-being of the child.
 Alienating actions may be subject to legal consequences in Ontario, whether they have occurred deliberately or unintentionally in family law proceedings.
 Speaking to a family lawyer can help clarify what your rights are as a parent.
-Contact our family law lawyers at Gelman & Associates today to learn more about how parental alienation may be affecting your family.
+Contact our Toronto child custody and access lawyers at Gelman & Associates today to learn more about how parental alienation may be affecting your family.

 What is Parental Alienation?